qouteall/qouteall-blog/blog/2025/About circular reference.md

 React effect triggers in next iteration of event loop so it won't directly dead recursion, but it will keep doing re-render which costs performance.

+## Ordering breaks cycle

+If there is a globally uniform ordering of acquiring locks, then deadlock won't occur.

+For example, if there are two locks `lock1` and `lock2`, if I ensure that `lock1`'s locking order if before `lock2`, then there won't be the case that a thread acquired `lock2` and is acquiring `lock1`.
+Then in resource allocation graph, the path from `lock2` to `lock1` cannot be formed.
+So deadlock can be prevented.

+Rust favors tree-shaped ownership.
+There is a hierarchy between owner and owned values.
+This creates an order that prevents cycle.
+If you use sharing (reference counting) but don't use mutability, then creating new value can only use already-created value, so circular reference is still not possible.
+Only by combination of sharing and mutability can circular reference be created.

+Without mutability and lazy evaluation, reference cycle cannot be created.
+Because new values can only contain the existing values when creating it (order of evaluation prevents cycle).
+But with lazy evaluation, the not-yet-created values can be used so circular reference is possible.

 ## Lazy evaluation circular reference

 ### Infinite container

 Haskell is a pure functional language where there is no mutable state.
 Haskell also has lazy evaluation.

-Without mutable state and lazy evaluation, reference cycle cannot be created.
-Because new values can only contain the existing values when creating it (order of evaluation prevents cycle).
-But with lazy evaluation, the not-yet-created values can be used so circular reference is possible.

 Haskell has lazy evaluation so it allows circular reference.
 Example: